-If the valve is to be for service other than LP-Gas or anhydrous ammonia, contact your local Sales Office to determine if the valve materials are suitable for the particular service.
+If the valve is to be for service other than LP-Gas or Anhydrous Ammonia (NH3), contact your local Sales Office to determine if the valve materials are suitable for the particular service.

+Types H284 and H884 relief valves contain brass and must not be used on Anhydrous Ammonia (NH3) service.
 Failure to do so could result in personal injury, property damage, explosion, fire or chemical contamination.